 - Then they make a business out of it.

-When you look at it broken down into those 12 points, you can see they could quite straightforwardly be used make up a bit of an action plan for your business.
+When you look at it broken down into those 12 points, you can see they could quite straightforwardly be used make up a bit of a full content marketing plan for your business.

 Thought leadership: action plan for your business